Rick Owens: Model scandal during the Spring/Summer 2016 menswear show

-During the "Cyclops SS16" menswear show in Paris, male fashion muse, artist, and musician Jera Diarc, who worked for Owens as model, held up a sign that read, "Please Kill Angela Merkel.
+During the "Cyclops SS16" menswear show in Paris, male fashion muse, artist, and musician Jera Diarc, who worked for Owens as a model, held up a sign that read, "Please Kill Angela Merkel.
 Not."
 This action overshadowed the entire week, gained worldwide attention, and went viral.
 There was a lot of speculation regarding whether this was political activism, an art performance, or a simple stunt on Jera's part, or was deliberately staged as part of the show's theme of "protest and male aggression".
-Owens distanced himself from it and stressed that he and his company hadn't known anything about it in advance; he also banned Jera from his shows.
+Owens distanced himself from it and stressed that he and his company had not known anything about it in advance; he also banned Jera from his shows.
 Owens went on to call Jera his muse in several statements which he gave afterwards.

-When Jera was asked about the incident in an interview with the magazine Highsnobiety, he was vague and didn't reveal exactly what he had been aiming for with the stunt.
+When Jera was asked about the incident in an interview with the magazine Highsnobiety, he was vague and did not reveal exactly what he had been aiming for with the stunt.
 He ended the interview with the statement, "Everything for rckNrll.
 Everything for art.
 Everything for the cause.
 And the cause is above everything."